eewatkins/Voyant-En-Workshop/README.md

 Welcome!

-[**A written version**](https://github.com/eewatkins/Voyant-En-Workshop/blob/26e962265b29bf59e2cfeb6041251a9eff2f323b/Watkins_PoetryOfFrequency.pdf) of this workshop has been added to this repository.
+[A written version](https://github.com/eewatkins/Voyant-En-Workshop/blob/26e962265b29bf59e2cfeb6041251a9eff2f323b/Watkins_PoetryOfFrequency.pdf) of this workshop has been added to this repository.
 Check it out!
+(Please note: you must download the raw file for links within the PDF to work.)

 To get started, go to https://voyant-tools.org to open Voyant's start page OR download a local version called VoyantServer [using these instructions.](https://voyant-tools.org/docs/#!/guide/server)